Bicorne: Gallery

 Sir Edward Seymour in 1911.
 Until 1956, Royal Navy officers in full-dress wore cocked hats.

 Marshal Hermes da Fonseca, President of Brazil, wearing a bicorne, 1910.

-An Italian Carabinieri wearing bicorne (centre), alongside American (left) and British (right) military policemen, 1944.
+An Italian Carabiniere wearing bicorne (centre), alongside American (left) and British (right) military policemen, 1944.

 Rider wearing a bicorne at the Spanish Riding School in Vienna, 2006.

 Military Knights of Windsor wearing cocked hats, 2006.

 Light Cavalry, Honourable Artillery Company (UK): the medical officer wears a cocked hat in place of the usual busby, 2006.

-diplomatic uniform cocked hat worn by the Lieutenant Governor of British Columbia, 2009.
+Diplomatic uniform cocked hat worn by the Lieutenant Governor of British Columbia, 2009.

 Royal Footmen at The Hague, Netherlands, in 2010.

 The Assistant Commissioner of the City of London Police in full ceremonial uniform, 2012.

 Anne, Princess Royal, as Colonel of the Blues and Royals, at the Trooping the Colour in 2013.

 The Major-General commanding the Household Division at the State Opening of Parliament in London, 2015.

 The Governor of the Falkland Islands (centre) in 2016.

-One of the two lurahs of Dhaeng Brigade from Yogyakarta Sultanate (they both held a rank as panji) during a Garebeg ceremony in 2018.
+One of the two lurahs of Dhaeng Bregada from Yogyakarta Sultanate (they both held a rank as panji) during a Garebeg ceremony in 2018.

 Cocked hats at the State funeral of Elizabeth II: (l-r) an Equerry, an officer of the Yeomen of the Guard and the Quartermaster of the Irish Guards.

 Heralds in the state procession following the funeral of Queen Elizabeth II.